realkemon/home/pages/etl_bergen.md

 * Fixed spawnslot getting stuck in forward flag spawn. *(Thanks to ETc.Jay for reporting)*
 * Adjusted clipping at side entrance to prevent players camping above the door.
-* [TODO] Rework system to secure flag to be less complex and more easily understandable.
+* Reworked system to secure flag to be less complex and more easily understandable.
+Allies now only need to hold the flag for 30s.

 ### version 5